 For high tech developers introducing more efficient digital quality management tools to replace paper-based solutions, could be one such investment.

-A lightweight Quality Management System, powered by a process driven intranet can present a scalable solution for implementing each stage of an organisation’s journey to quality maturity.
+A flexible Quality Management System, powered by a process driven intranet can present a scalable solution for implementing each stage of an organisation’s journey to quality maturity.

 These kind of systems, recognise (as does McKinsey’s research) the need for flexibility in achieving quality goals.

 Trying to go from Level 1 to Level 5 in a single move would be impossible.
 At the same introducing a new supplier and a new quality management infrastructure every time you needed to introduce new capabilities would be expensive and time-consuming.